GovernorGecko/BigWorldDreams/README.md

 Open World Generator

 # TODO
-- Need to pass TexCoords/Image to Chunk
+- Use Planes instead of Cubes in Chunk?
-- Smaller tiles?
+- Fix TexCoords in Chunk
-- Find unnecessary Triangles/Points
+- Expand!